LyonsLab/StarBLAST/index.rst

 StarBLAST
 =========

 Students at the University of Arizona have created a scalable extension of the open source Sequenceserver BLAST, with the goal of making BLAST more accessible to educators and researchers who want to run classroom-scale searches concurrently.
 StarBLAST is distributed scaling of BLAST using `sequence-server <http://sequenceserver.com/>`_ and `cctools <http://ccl.cse.nd.edu/>`_.
-Read on to learn more about how we did it.

 .. contents::